shawntschwartz/sashimi/README.md

 We highly recommend using a virtual environment to run this program.
 Here is an example:
 ```
 # Install virtualenv if not already installed
-pip install virtualenv
+$ pip install virtualenv
 ```
 ```
 # Create an environment
-# (you can create this file in a "envs" directory in your development directory)
+# (you can create this file in an "envs" directory in your development directory)
-virtualenv fishseg_env
+$ virtualenv fishseg_env
 ```
 ```
 # Activate the environment
-source pathtoenvs/fishseg_env/bin/activate
+$ source pathtoenvs/fishseg_env/bin/activate
 ```
 ```
 # Install necessary requirements
-pip install -r requirements.txt
+$ pip install -r requirements.txt
 ```
 ```
 # Deactivate environment when no longer using the fish-segmentation program
-deactivate
+$ deactivate
 ```

 ## Running Program